-ness ions 2021 FORUMS WITH TRADE UNIONS siness 141 To address the situation in the sectors, analyze their problems and proper actions to promote and improve them, mainly through the involvement i Spain of: l/business 682,235 The State Observatory for the Building and Premises Cleaning Sector.
-The Private Security Sector Observatory.
+FORUMS WITH TRADE UNIONS

+- To address the situation in the sectors, analyze their problems and propose actions to promote and improve them, mainly through the involvement in Spain of: - The State Observatory for the Building and Premises Cleaning Sector. - The Private Security Sector Observatory.